-Our EMP is part of our Operational Excellence Management System (OEMS) — the framework which governs how we operate as a company.
+Our EMP is part of our Operational Excellence Management System (OEMS) — the framework is based on the continual improvement cycle (Plan-Do-Check-Act), a model commonly accepted for management systems, which governs how we operate as a company.
 TNPI sustains its journey to reach a target of “Zero Harm” to people and the environment by abiding by its Operational Excellence Management System.

 TNPI’s EMP is supported by various other management systems.
 The interconnectivity of and between these systems ensures that TNPI meets our safety, environmental and regulatory commitments that form the four pillars of an Emergency Management System: Prevention/Mitigation, Preparedness, Response and Recovery.

 The health, safety and security of the public, stakeholders, employees and contractors are managed through the processes and procedures of our Safety Management and Security Management Programs.
 Automated pipeline operations, including remote and/or emergency shut-down, are handled through the Control Room Management Program.
 Through our Environmental Protection Program, we preserve and protect the environment and biodiversity throughout the lifecycle of our pipeline, and effectively manage and minimize any impacts our operations may have on sensitive receptors.
 Environmental activities during any unexpected events are managed through the Emergency Response Plan (ERP).